RasmussenLab/vamb/README.md

 Vamb is fairly memory efficient, and we have run Vamb with 1000 samples and 5.9 million contigs using <30 GB of RAM.
 If you have a dataset too large to fit in RAM and feel the temptation to bin each sample individually, you can instead use a tool like `sourmash` to group similar samples together in smaller batches, bin these batches individually.
-This way, you can still leverage co-abundance.
+This way, you can still leverage co-abundance, and will get much better results.

 __4) Map the reads to the FASTA file to obtain BAM files__

 :warning: *Important:* Vamb only accepts BAM files sorted by coordinate.
 You can sort BAM files with `samtools sort`.

 Be careful to choose proper parameters for your aligner - in general, if reads from contig A align to contig B, then Vamb will bin A and B together.
 So your aligner should map reads with the same level of discrimination that you want Vamb to use.
-Although you can use any aligner that produces a specification-compliant BAM file, we prefer using `minimap2` (though be aware of [this annoying bug in minimap2](https://github.com/lh3/minimap2/issues/15)):
+Although you can use any aligner that produces a specification-compliant BAM file, we prefer using `minimap2` (though be aware of [this annoying bug in minimap2](https://github.com/lh3/minimap2/issues/15) - see our Snakemake script for how to work around it):

 ```
 minimap2 -d catalogue.mmi /path/to/catalogue.fna.gz; # make index